Amanda West: Club career

 West was selected by the Houston Dash with the 36th pick in the 2024 NWSL Draft, becoming the first Panther to be drafted in the NWSL.
 She was signed to a one-year contract with an option for an additional year.
 West made her debut on March 23, substituting at halftime in the home opener against Racing Louisville FC.
 She recorded her first professional assist, to Diana Ordóñez, in a loss to Portland Thorns FC on April 20.
 She scored her first professional goal on May 5, helping draw 1–1 against the Kansas City Current.
 She finished her rookie season with one goal and one assist in 16 appearances (6 starts) as Houston placed last in the league.
 After the season, she signed a new two-year contract with an option for an additional year.

-On April 4, 2025, ahead of the Northern Super League's inaugural season, West joined AFC Toronto on loan until August 18.
-However, she suffered an ACL injury and returned to the Dash on April 24 to rehab her injury.
+On April 4, 2025, before the Northern Super League's inaugural season, West joined AFC Toronto on loan until August 18.
+However, she suffered an ACL injury and returned to the Dash later that month to rehab her injury.

+On March 9, 2026, West joined Damallsvenskan club FC Rosengård on a year-long loan with the option to buy.